adjust/unity_sdk/README.md

 Adjust.start (adjustConfig);
 ```

-If nothing set, event buffering is **disabled by default**.
+If nothing is set, event buffering is **disabled by default**.

 ### <a id="background-tracking">Background tracking

-The default behaviour of the adjust SDK is to **pause sending HTTP requests while the app is on the background**.
+The default behaviour of the adjust SDK is to **pause sending HTTP requests while the app is in the background**.
 You can
 change this in your `AdjustConfig` instance:

 ```csharp